MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 Your Cortana skill is locked while the Certification Team is reviewing it.
 If you want to make changes to your skill, click on the `Withdraw your submission` button.

 You may withdraw your Cortana skill only during the following stages.

 - Prior to start of review
 - During review

-- After approval, but prior to publishing to the **World**
+Once the skill is approved and available to the world, the `Withdraw Your Submission` button is no longer available.
+If you want to withdraw your skill after approval, you must either delete the Cortana channel OR write to us (skillsup@microsoft.com) asking us to take the skill down.

 All the properties entered in **World Settings** are saved.
-You may update the publishing properties of your Cortana skill and resubmit for review and certification.
+You may update the publishing properties of your Cortana skill and submit it again for review and certification.

 ### Common Reasons for Review Failure